 The purpose of the personal statement is to understand why you are in need of the scholarship, and how you would benefit from it.
-It is important to the scholarship committee to know:
+The scholarship panel will consider each student’s statement carefully.

-• how the scholarship would benefit you now and after finishing your studies.
+- how the scholarship would benefit you now and after finishing your studies.

 We do not advise on scholarships for other universities, and you should contact the university you are interested in applying to for more information about their scholarships.

-The UK Council for International Student Affairs also has useful information about studying in Higher and Further Education as an international student.
+The UK Council for International Student Affairs has useful information about studying in Higher and Further Education as an international student.

 If you are unsuccessful in applying for a financial award at the University, you have the right to appeal if you have valid grounds to do so.

 The following are considered valid grounds for appeal:

 - There has been an error or irregularity in the assessment process

 - The decision was not in accordance with the published eligibility criteria for the scholarship or bursary